graphql/graphql-spec/spec/Section 7 -- Response.md

 A response to a GraphQL operation must be a map.

+If the operation encountered any errors, the response map must contain an entry with key `errors`.
+The value of this entry is described in the "Errors" section.
+If the operation completed without encountering any errors, this entry must not be present.

-If the operation included execution, the response map must contain a first entry with key `data`.
+If the operation included execution, the response map must contain an entry with key `data`.
 The value of this entry is described in the "Data" section.
 If the operation failed before execution, due to a syntax error, missing information, or validation error, this entry must not be present.

-If the operation encountered any errors, the response map must contain a next entry with key `errors`.
-The value of this entry is described in the "Errors" section.
-If the operation completed without encountering any errors, this entry must not be present.

 The response map may also contain an entry with key `extensions`.
 This entry, if set, must have a map as its value.
 This entry is reserved for implementors